 Biological activities of polyphenols

-Polyphenols, both in vivo and in vitro, have a broad spectrum of biological activities such as:
+Polyphenols, both in vivo and in vitro, have a broad spectrum of biological activities, such as:

-- antioxidant properties;
+- antioxidant and prooxidant properties;

-- reduction of various types of tumors;
+- a protective role against the development of diabetes, hyperlipidemia, and various types of tumors;

 - inhibition of inflammation;